airshipit/deckhand/docs/design.md

 Deckhand will use standard OpenStack Role Based Access Control using the following actions:

+- `purge_database` - Remove all documents and revisions from the database.
 - `read_cleartext_document` - Read unencrypted documents.
 - `read_encrypted_document` - Read (including substitution and layering)
   encrypted documents.